-- Neighbourhood Integrated Care Team (NICT) Project - KW4 OHT in collaboration with member organizations and the community have designed a patient personas, journey maps and integrated care pathway for Newcomers with diabetes.
-The goal of this pathway is to increase knowledge of resources and services available in the KW4 region, provide strong system navigation and culturally competent care, improve chronic disease management in the community, reduce duplication of efforts between providers and reduce barriers to accessing care.
-The NICT Leadership Action Committee will be reviewing improvement opportunities in September for roll-out beginning this fall.
+- Neighbourhood Integrated Care Team (NICT) Project - KW4 OHT in collaboration with member organizations and the community have designed a patient persona, journey map and integrated care pathway for Diabetes.

+The goal of this pathway is to increase knowledge of resources and services available in the KW4 region, provide strong system navigation and culturally competent care, improve chronic disease management in the community, reduce duplication of efforts between providers and reduce barriers to accessing care. - The OHT is working with the Regional Coordination Centre to create awareness about Self-referral to Diabetes Education Programs with a focus on the priority neighborhoods.
+These programs equip patients with the proper education, tools and support in managing Diabetes. - The OHT is also collaborating with the YMCA of Three Rivers to roll out two sessions of Diabetes Fit Program, a health management program that is focused on leveraging lifestyle modifications to diet and exercise as a way to improve the overall quality of life in patients with Pre-diabetes and Type 2 Diabetes.